Critical Learning Periods Emerge Even in Deep Linear Networks: Critical learning periods for matrix completion: generalization in deep linear networks

 \subsection{Results: Impact of pre-training on generalization for matrix completion}

-We first examine how the depth of the deep linear network parametrization in the matrix completion setup alters generalization on the final task, as a function of pre-training on an initial different task (Fig.~\ref{fig:dependence}).
-We computed the relative accuracy by comparing the reconstruction error with a network that started training from the random initialization.
-We find that deeper networks are more affected by the deficit of pre-training on a different higher rank initial task (Fig.~\ref{fig:dependence}, left).
-Additionally, we do not observe any sensitivity in depth $D = 1$ parametrization, as only components corresponding to observed entries get updated during both the pre-training and final task, and hence generalization to the unobserved entries will not be affected (being equivalently poor).
+We first examine how the depth of the deep linear network parametrization in the matrix completion setup alters generalization on the final task, as a function of pre-training on an initial different task (Fig.~\ref{fig:dependence}). \reb{First, we find that deeper architectures are increasingly affected by training on a partial subset of the entries during an initial deficit period (Fig.~\ref{fig:dependence}, left).
+We \reb{also} find that deeper networks are more affected by the deficit of pre-training on a different higher rank initial task (Fig.~\ref{fig:dependence}, \reb{right}).
+We do not observe any sensitivity in depth $D = 1$ parametrization, as only components corresponding to observed entries get updated during both the pre-training and final task, and hence generalization to the unobserved entries will not be affected (being equivalently poor).
+Our finding that deeper architectures are more affected by an initially training on a related, corrupted dataset, is consistent with previous empirical results of \cite{achille2018critical} and \cite{kleinman2022critical} who empirically found that deeper convolutional architectures (with nonlinearities) were increasingly affected by initially training on blurred images before training on regular images. }

 Next we fixed the depth of the network to be $D = 3$, and varied the rank of the matrix during the pre-training task.
 We find critical learning periods when going from a higher rank task to a lower rank final task (Fig.~\ref{fig:dependence}, right), but not when going from a lower to higher rank tasks.
-We can better understand the learning dynamics by examining the singular values during the deficit periods and normal training. \cite{arora2019implicit} showed that starting from small initializations, the singular values will evolve as:
+We can better understand the learning dynamics by examining the singular values during the deficit periods and normal training. \citet{arora2019implicit} showed that starting from small initializations, the singular values will evolve as:

 where $\u_r$ and $\v_r$ and the $r^{th}$ singular vector of the product matrix $W$ through training.
 In this manner, depth $D$ makes larger singular values increase faster, and makes smaller singular values evolve slower, and as in the previous section, the network will undergo sigmoidal learning trajectories for each singular value.
 In particular, we find that the ability to learn low-rank solutions relates to how well the network will generalize to unobserved entries (Fig.~\ref{fig:singular-vals}, top row), and deficits that lasted late into training prevents the learning of the low-rank solution for the final task.
 We also obtain closed form equations that describe how the singular vectors evolve during and after the deficit period (Eqs.\ref{eq:U_evolve}, \ref{eq:V_evolve}), further described in Appendix~\ref{sec:exact-dyn}.
 Simulating these differential equations matches gradient descent learning dynamics before and after the task switches (Fig.~\ref{fig:exact-diff-eq-2}).